ry2009/avxLLM-local-inference/README.md

 Read `docs/engine_vision.md` and `docs/engine_roadmap.md` for the full breakdown of milestones, risks, and mitigation plans.

 For a telemetry deep dive (TPS, TTPS, TTFT, Rust↔C++ hand-off), see `docs/perf_metrics.md`.
+For tuning tips and benchmarking flows, see `docs/throughput_playbook.md`.
+For the hands-on lab walkthrough, see `docs/lab_review_checklist.md`.
 For macOS-specific toolchain notes (Homebrew, LLVM, Python/Rust steps), see `docs/mac_setup.md`.
 For a scripted end-to-end walkthrough, see `docs/quickstart_pipeline.md`.